 The bewitching, alluring horses that roam freely on Cumberland are called “feral” horses, because their origin is from domesticated horses brought to the island.
 They have reverted to their wild state and have adapted to living on the island without the help of people.
 Some say their origin is from the Spaniards from the 1700s, and some say they originated from the settlers from the 1800s.
-Regardless of their origin, the horses of Cumberland are truly a fascinating sight to behold.
+Regardless of their emergence, the horses of Cumberland are a fascinating sight to behold.

 They don’t seem to have any fear at all, as they came wandering through the back of our photo on the beach.

 The horses are romantic to view in their wild state with their manes blowing in the wind when they run down the barren beaches.
-But there is much dispute among the locals and the park service whether or not horses should remain on the island, as some say they suffer needlessly without care and harm the islands sea oats which play an important role in maintaining the dunes.
+But there is much dispute among the locals and the park service whether or not horses should remain on the island, as some say they suffer needlessly without care and harm the island’s sea oats which play an important role in maintaining the dunes.

 When I refer to the women of Cumberland Island as “wild women,” I’m not indicating they are hard-drinking women of immoral character.
 The wild women of Cumberland are more wild spirits, free and unencumbered.
 They have adventurous souls and an ability to live beyond society’s rules — free-thinking, strong women who know what they want and go after it.
-Every woman dreams of being that kind of wild, I think.
+Every woman dreams of being that type of wild, I think.

 The most recent wild woman of Cumberland, and one we had hoped to catch a glimpse of while on the island –which we did not –is Carol Ruckdeschel.
 Carol is a naturalist, biologist, and environmental activist.
 As a resident of the island, she was instrumental in the Cumberland Island National Seashore.

 Carol is now in her 70s and still lives on the island.
 She is a self-taught scientist whose life is devoted to the sea turtles and saving them.
-Carol lives off the land and has been known to eat road kill, ride the wild horses and sea turtles, and she prefers the company of animals to people.
+Carol lives off the land and has been known to eat roadkill, ride the wild horses and sea turtles, and she prefers the company of animals to people.
 She guards her privacy, so don’t go seeking her out.
-Visit her site, wildcumberland.org , to find out more about her work.
+Visit her site wildcumberland.org to find out more about her work.

-Tom was one of the unlucky men of Cumberland, who unfortunately, caught pneumonia at the age of 43 and died, leaving Lucy a wealthy heiress.
+Tom was one of the unlucky men of Cumberland, who, unfortunately, caught pneumonia at the age of 43 and died, leaving Lucy a wealthy heiress.
 It is rumored that Tom and Lucy were turned away from membership in Jekyll Island Club.
 Then Lucy was determined not to be outdone by the wealthy elite of Jekyll Island.

 Lucy enlarged the Dungeness mansion to 59 rooms in a turreted Scottish castle style.
 The rooms were all very grandiose and palatial.
 The matriarch ran her beloved estate flawlessly and doted on her nine children, eventually building homes on the island for them, including Stafford Mansion, Plum Orchard, and Greyfield.
 (See future blog.)